Stack for Agencies

 AI Stack for an Agency

 An agency serves multiple clients with different needs.
 You need tools that scale across clients, support white-labeling where relevant, and keep costs predictable.
-This guide covers client-facing vs. internal tools, stacks by agency type, and scaling patterns.
+This guide covers client-facing vs. internal tool selection, stacks by agency type, and scaling patterns.

 The Constraint

 Multiple clients.
 Different needs.
-White-labeling or white-glove delivery.
-Scalability: tools that work for 5 clients and 50 clients.
+White-labeling or white-glove delivery in some cases.
+Scalability: tools that work at 5 clients and still work at 50.

 Client-Facing vs. Internal Tools

 Client-facing — What clients see or interact with.
-Chatbots, dashboards, content.
+Chatbots, dashboards, content output.
 May need white-labeling or custom branding.

-Internal — What powers your work.
+Internal — What powers your team's work.
 Writing, design, project management, research.
-Clients never see these.
+Clients never see these directly.

 Content Agencies

 Writing — LLM for drafts.
 Writing assistants with templates.
-Style guides for consistency.
+Style guides for brand consistency across clients.

 Video — AI video tools for editing, summaries, thumbnails.
 Still evolving.

-Social media — Content generation, scheduling, repurposing.
-One tool per platform or one multi-platform tool.
+Social media — Content generation, scheduling, and repurposing.
+One multi-platform tool or one per platform.

 Marketing Agencies

-SEO — Keyword research, content optimization, technical SEO.
-AI for briefs and audits.
+SEO — Keyword research, content optimization, technical audits.
+AI for briefs and recommendations.

 Paid ads — Ad copy, creative testing, bid optimization.
 AI for copy; human for strategy.